HoussainCONFIDENTIAL/CPP/README.md

 4. [Additional information](#additional-information)

 ## Instructions
-- Open the main folder and run the build.sh file which generates the documentation and the executable file create_raster
+- Open the main folder and run the build.sh file (using ./build.sh) which generates the documentation and the executable file  create_raster
-- In the ./files/ folder, copy the text file containing the geographical coordinates
+- Move Guerledan_Feb19_50cm_wgs84.txt to the  ./files/ folder
-- Go to a terminal in the ./build/ folder, and type: ./create_raster ../files/<filename.txt> <number of pixels>
+- Go to a terminal in the ./build/ folder (using cd ./build/), and type: ./create_raster ../files/Guerledan_Feb19_50cm_wgs84.txt <number of pixels>
 - The created image will be found in the ./images/ folder

 Summary diagram

    graph TD;